mmoya26/dollarguard/README.md

 - Enable fourth monthly stat card for which expense has the highest dollar amount
 - Look into moving validations of params to their on validator constraint
 - Sort user expense years from latest to oldest
-- Add year indicator in the expenses page
 - Add comma formatting to the expenses amount displayed in the expenses table
 - Use NestJS HttpExceptions enums instead of using hard coded status codes
 - Use .pipe() and tap() operator instead of suscribing in the expense service
-- Style success message when creating an expense
 - Move validation from NestJS controller to services instead
 - Add create expense for a particular year in the expenses page in the year selection page
 - Create component for error handling when logging in or signing up